 - Increasing Roth assets can improve your tax diversification—the mix of account types with different tax characteristics.
 Basically, that means you have more flexibility when deciding how to fund your retirement lifestyle.

 - Roth assets are a hedge against higher statutory tax rates in the future.
-Following the individual tax cuts passed in late 2017, you might believe that tax rates are unlikely to be any lower during your lifetime.

 Times When a Roth Conversion May Not Be for You